valerie-valentine/ham-study-buddies-mobile/README.md

 # HamStudy Buddies

-HamStudy Buddies is an iOS game developed in C# using the Unity Engine.
-It seamlessly integrates the Pomodoro technique, empowering users to heighten focus and productivity while nurturing a virtual hamster companion.
+HamStudy Buddies is an iOS game created by Valerie Valentin, Yvett Jimenez, Yael Peet, and Gwen Johnson as their capstone project for Ada Developer's Academy.
+Developed with C#, Unity Engine, & Google Firestore, HamStudy Buddies seamlessly integrates the Pomodoro technique, empowering users to heighten focus and productivity while nurturing a virtual hamster companion.

 ## Features